Machinery of Government changes: A guide

 Delegations of powers

-7. The Accountable Authority of a non-corporate Commonwealth entity with new functions will need to delegate his or her powers under the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule) to other appropriate officials (such as the CFO others officials) so that they can undertake financial activities on behalf of the entity.
+7. The Accountable Authority of a non-corporate Commonwealth entity with new functions will need to delegate his or her powers under the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule) to other appropriate officials (such as the CFO officials) so that they can undertake financial activities on behalf of the entity.

 8. Accountable Authorities should consider which powers in the PGPA Act and Rule they may want to delegate immediately.